anjalisilva/MPLNClust/README.md

 n_chains            A positive integer specifying the number of Markov chains.
 Recommended value is >= 3.
 n_iterations        A positive integer specifying the number of iterations for each chain (including warmup).
 The warmup is equal to 1/2 of n_iterations.
 Recommended value is >= number of observations (n). membership          A vector with length equal to the number of observations (n), indicating the true memberships of each observation.
 If not available, use NA. init_method         Type of initialization strategy to be used.
 Methods include "kmeans", "random", "medoids", "clara", and "fanny".
-Default is "kmeans". n_init_iterations   Number of runs to be used for the init_method, with a default value of 5.
+Default is "kmeans".
+If n_init_iterations is set to 0, this will be ignored. n_init_iterations   Number of runs to be used for the init_method, with a default value of 5.
 If no initialization, set to 0. normalize           Estimator for normalization for the differences in library size.
 Default is "TMM" for the trimmed mean of M values normalization method (Robinson and Oshlack, 2010).
 Otherwise, use NA.
 ```